constantcontact/yapah/README.md

 ### Installation

 1. Build the plugin (mvn package)
-2. Copy YAPah.hpi from your target directory into your plugins directory
+2. Copy YAPah.hpi from your target directory into your plugins directory.
+(Note: One way to find your plugins directory on mac or linux is to run the ps shell command as in _ps -ef | grep Jenkins_)
 3. Restart Jenkins

 ### Configuration